Sudeys-Said/Sudeys-Said.github.io/README.md

     - Pros: simplistic, functional, modular and cost effective

-### Midterm detailed process

-### Final project detailed process
+### Final project - dual booting ubuntu and windows and setting up an open source obd2 diagnostic on the tv
 Started of setting up and dual booting the computer.
   - issues faced: currupted windows, currupted usbs
-  - solutions: had to get ubuntu on the usb again
+  - solutions: wiped and re-installed ubuntu and windows installing obd2